ardydedase/cookiecutter-npm-package/README.md

 1. Enter the values accordingly.
 Pick a unique project name, it will be used as your npm package name.
 You can check if the package name is available in https://www.npmjs.com/.

-1. Change the working directory to the generated folder.
+1. Change the working directory to the generated folder, same name as the project slug.

-        cd <my-generated-package>
+        cd <project_slug>

 ## Development